cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Constants: A and B, the parameters of the Weierstrass curve.

 Output: (x, y), a point on E.

+Sign of y: this encoding does not compute a square root, so there is no ambiguity regarding the sign of y.

 Exceptions: The only exceptional case is hash2base(alpha) == 0.
 Implementations must detect this case by testing whether u = 0